1st January 1968

 JIMMY PARKER SOUL SHOW

 This looks like it could have been quite a show based on the very small amount of info that I have on the man but I guess that depends on whether I have the right Jimmy Parker or not.
-Parker, by all accounts, was a saxophone player and not only that, but he is particularly well-known for being a member of the J.B.’s, which, for the uninitiated was James Brown’s band.
+Parker, by all accounts, was a saxophone player and not only that, he is particularly well-known for being a member of the J.B.’s, which, for the uninitiated was James Brown’s band.
 Under the circumstances I would have expected Parker to have left that group before striking out with his own soul revue but it would appear that this appearance occurred BEFORE he became a Brown session man as his period with “The Hardest Working Man In Showbusiness” was 1971-1975.
-This means that he would have appeared on such Brown classics as “Get On The Good Foot”and “Hot Pants”.
+This means that he would have appeared on such Brown classics as “Get On The Good Foot” and “Hot Pants”.
 If Parker ran his “Soul Show” with the amount of professional dynamism that Brown did, this would have been a great evening.
-The promise of “Go Go Girls” unquestionably added to the spectacle.
+The promise of “Go-Go Girls” unquestionably added to the spectacle.

 8th November 1968